miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 something to prevent false dichotomies.
 In other words, things aren't nearly as black and white as the very ***useful lie*** we call ***digital*** electronics.

-Did you digital is a lie?
-It's a complexity-reducing trick we do so that the principles of boolean logic (switches) can be applied to the real world.
+Surprise!
+Electronics isn't necessarily digital.
+We just force it to be that way and present it like it's the whole story.
+It's not.
+That's a lie.
+The "digital" part of digital electronics is actually a complexity-reducing trick we do so that the principles of *boolean logic* (switches) can be applied to the real world.
 You'll hear the word ***thunk*** used a lot in computer science.
 It's the sound of a deep, rich analog reality being reduced to the false dichotomy of 1's and 0's.

 ***Natural electronics*** is ***analog*** by nature.
 Digital electronics is artificial, and so is a form of art, which only makes it natural that it is